 Population data suggests that a 22 bed tier 3 facility will provide care to a small cohort of young people in south east Queensland (0.002 percent of 13 to 18 years olds with severe and persistent mental health issues) and this presents a significant risk for accessibility outside this area.
 Recent data also suggests the potential for service underutilisation, based on previous experience commissioning similar sized facilities and limited use of tier 3 beds at the Mater and then the Lady Cilento Children's Hospital from January 2014 to June 2015.

-There are a number of delivery options that can also achieve the Government's goal of rebuilding intensive mental healthcare services while delivering best practice services across the state (see Appendix 7 and Appendix 8).
-All options would need to have regard to the finding and recommendations from the Commission of Inquiry into the closure of the BAC.
+There are a number of delivery options that can also achieve the Government's goal of rebuilding intensive mental healthcare services while delivering best practice services across the state (see Appendix 6).

 6. Discussion questions